blackpuppy/docs/en/core-libraries/global-constants-and-functions.rst

 .. php:function:: __c(string $msg, integer $category, mixed $args = null)

-    Note that the category must be specified with a numeric value, instead of the constant name.
+    Note that the category must be specified with an I18n class constant, instead of only the constant name.
 The values are:

-    - 0 - LC_ALL
+    - I18n::LC_ALL - LC_ALL
-    - 1 - LC_COLLATE
+    - I18n::LC_COLLATE - LC_COLLATE
-    - 2 - LC_CTYPE
+    - I18n::LC_CTYPE - LC_CTYPE
-    - 3 - LC_MONETARY
+    - I18n::LC_MONETARY - LC_MONETARY
-    - 4 - LC_NUMERIC
+    - I18n::LC_NUMERIC - LC_NUMERIC
-    - 5 - LC_TIME
+    - I18n::LC_TIME - LC_TIME
-    - 6 - LC_MESSAGES
+    - I18n::LC_MESSAGES - LC_MESSAGES

 .. php:function:: __d(string $domain, string $msg, mixed $args = null)

     Allows you to override the current domain for a single message lookup.

     Useful when internationalizing a plugin:
     ``echo __d('PluginName', 'This is my plugin');``

 .. php:function:: __dc(string $domain, string $msg, integer $category, mixed $args = null)

     Allows you to override the current domain for a single message lookup.
 It also allows you to specify a category.

-    Note that the category must be specified with a numeric value, instead of the constant name.
+    Note that the category must be specified with an I18n class constant, instead of only the constant name.
 The values are:

-    - 0 - LC_ALL
+    - I18n::LC_ALL - LC_ALL
-    - 1 - LC_COLLATE
+    - I18n::LC_COLLATE - LC_COLLATE
-    - 2 - LC_CTYPE
+    - I18n::LC_CTYPE - LC_CTYPE
-    - 3 - LC_MONETARY
+    - I18n::LC_MONETARY - LC_MONETARY
-    - 4 - LC_NUMERIC
+    - I18n::LC_NUMERIC - LC_NUMERIC
-    - 5 - LC_TIME
+    - I18n::LC_TIME - LC_TIME
-    - 6 - LC_MESSAGES
+    - I18n::LC_MESSAGES - LC_MESSAGES

 .. php:function:: __dcn(string $domain, string $singular, string $plural, integer $count, integer $category, mixed $args = null)

     Allows you to override the current domain for a single plural message lookup.
 It also allows you to specify a category.
 Returns correct plural form of message identified by $singular and $plural for count $count from domain $domain.

-    Note that the category must be specified with a numeric value, instead of the constant name.
+    Note that the category must be specified with an I18n class constant, instead of only the constant name.
 The values are:

-    - 0 - LC_ALL
+    - I18n::LC_ALL - LC_ALL
-    - 1 - LC_COLLATE
+    - I18n::LC_COLLATE - LC_COLLATE
-    - 2 - LC_CTYPE
+    - I18n::LC_CTYPE - LC_CTYPE
-    - 3 - LC_MONETARY
+    - I18n::LC_MONETARY - LC_MONETARY
-    - 4 - LC_NUMERIC
+    - I18n::LC_NUMERIC - LC_NUMERIC
-    - 5 - LC_TIME
+    - I18n::LC_TIME - LC_TIME
-    - 6 - LC_MESSAGES
+    - I18n::LC_MESSAGES - LC_MESSAGES

 .. php:function:: __dn(string $domain, string $singular, string $plural, integer $count, mixed $args = null)

     Allows you to override the current domain for a single plural message lookup.
 Returns correct plural form of message identified by $singular and
     $plural for count $count from domain $domain.

 .. php:function:: __n(string $singular, string $plural, integer $count, mixed $args = null)

     Returns correct plural form of message identified by $singular and $plural for count $count.
 Some languages have more than one form for plural messages dependent on the count.

 .. php:function:: am(array $one, $two, $three...)